-Project applications should be addressed or delivered to:

-Fresno Council of Governments Attn: Melissa GarzaChelsea Gonzales

-2035 Tulare Street Suite 201

-Fresno, CA 93721

-Please submit 7- hard copies and one electronic copy (via cd or portable hard drive) of a complete application.
+Project applications should be addressed or delivered to: Fresno Council of Governments Attn: Chelsea Gonzales 2035 Tulare Street Suite 201 Fresno, CA 93721 Please submit 7- hard copies and one electronic copy (via cd or portable hard drive) of a complete application.
 Applications must be postmarked by the application deadline.

-For questions or concerns, please contact Chelsea Gonzales at cgonzales@fresnocog.org or Melissa Garza at mgarza@fresnocog.org or Lindsey Chargin at lindseyc@fresnocog.org.
+For questions or concerns, please contact Chelsea Gonzales at cgonzales@fresnocog.org or Melissa Garza at mgarza@fresnocog.org.
 You may also contact us by phone at 559-233-4148.